bkeepers/dotenv/README.md

 ## Usage

-Add your application configuration to `.env`.
+Add your application configuration to your `.env` file in the root of your project:

 ```shell
 S3_BUCKET=YOURS3BUCKET